olivierfriard/boris_docs/index.rst

 * The key **/** will allow you to view the previous frame
 * The key *\** will allow you to view the next frame

-To return in the VLC mode press again the frame-by-frame button in the toolbar.
+To return in the media player mode press again the frame-by-frame button in the toolbar.

 The frame viewer can be detached from the main window (See File > Preferences).
 In case on 2 simultaneous players the frame viewers will be automatically detached from the main window.

+For every second of the media file the frames are extracted by BORIS with the embedded ffmpeg program and are saved in the **`FFmpeg cache directory`_** specified in the **Preferences** window.

 Exporting events data